GOP to argue Georgia Senate runoffs would be key to check Biden and a Democratic House - KESQ

 Perdue, a 70-year-old former Fortune 500 CEO, has dismissed Ossoff, a 33-year-old media executive, as not knowing how to create or keep a job.
 Last month, Ossoff told CNN that Perdue’s butchering of Harris’ name at a campaign rally was “unquestionably” racist.

 Ossoff has aired television ads attacking Perdue for downplaying the threat of the pandemic, and for trading stocks after receiving a Senate briefing on the virus, purchasing stocks in a pharmaceutical company and another company that produced personal protective equipment, while selling stock in a casino company.
-Perdue and the Senate Leadership Fund, a McConnell-aligned super PAC, have countered with ads saying that the senator was “exonerated” by independent investigations.
+Perdue and the Senate Leadership Fund, a McConnell-aligned super PAC, have responded to the attack ads by denying that the senator attended the briefing in question and that Perdue was “exonerated” by independent investigations.

 At their recent debate, Ossoff called the senator a “crook” who was “fending off multiple federal investigations for insider trading” while attacking “the health of the people” he represents.
 Perdue snapped back that the Democrat had worked for “the mouthpiece of terrorism and Communist China” — claims Ossoff called “ridiculous.”

-Note: This story has been updated to include additional response from the Perdue campaign.